kelvinzanza/Sticky_notes/README.md

 INSTALLED MODELS:

-pip install Django
+pip install Django,
-pip install black
+pip install black,
-pip install flake8
+pip install flake8,
 Those are the only models I installed for this project.
 If there is other it must be local installed on my system.